-The following Yahoo!
-Group forums are facilitated by the RSGB for use by members and non-members.
+RSGB uses a combination of dedicated facilities (RSGB Forums) and Yahoo!
+Groups for use by members and non-members.
 They are all moderated and all users will need to observe the RSGB’s Internet Guidelines.
 In addition all the groups are operated with the following disclaimer:

 - The groups are completely open specialist interest internet groups and the Radio Society of Great Britain makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the group postings or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.